 Informed by research of effective teaching and learning practices (Marzano and Bloom) and growth mindset (Dweck), the Junior School courses focus on developing higher-order thinking skills, with a focus on analysing, evaluating and justifying.

-Students in Year 7 and 8 undertake a broad curriculum.
-They study all eight Key Learning Areas (KLAs) / Core Subjects.
-This introduces them to core and elective subjects that they can choose in Years 9 and 10.
+Students in Year 7 and 8 undertake a broad curriculum by studying all eight Key Learning Areas (KLAs) / Core Subjects.
+This introduces them to core and elective subjects which they can choose in Years 9 and 10.